9 out of 10 corporate boardrooms lack marketing expertise in an age where customers are in the driver's seat of revenue creation.

 As executive coaching and strategy engagement experts, the team at Transcend has seen CEOs, boards, and C-Suite leaders reap the benefits of diversifying their board rosters to include directors with marketing expertise, as well as broadening the access to board meetings for all members of a company’s senior executive team.

-Maximizing Strategic Integration
+Maximizing Strategic Board Integration

 Your CMO and marketing team should be one of your most powerful catalysts for growth, effectively synchronizing critical areas of the business: product development, technology, data insights, and customer service.
 These work together to exceed the expectations of your customers, generate continual demand for products or services, provide critical competitive intelligence, and shape the market’s perceptions of your brand, your employees, and your value proposition.
 When the CMO’s role is valued in the C-Suite and is combined with the expertise of at least one or two board members with similar experience, the enterprise will see significant gains on the level of strategic integration, buy-in, and consistency of implementation between the senior leadership team and the directors.

-Delivering 360-Degree Insights
+Delivering 360-Degree Insights for Effective Boards

 In companies where marketing is focused primarily on creating and distributing content through a one-way stream of outward-facing programs, such as social media, influencer marketing, advertising, product packaging, and lead generation, heads of marketing are less likely to have a seat in the C-Suite or report to the board.
 This externally driven approach, while not necessarily ineffective, is incomplete.
 It only represents half of your company’s two-way relationship with multiple audience segments, both internally and externally.
 When managed well, an integrated, 360-degree marketing program can be used to monitor, evaluate, adjust, and strategize based on two-way dialogues with critical audience segments.
 CMOs who go beyond the external manifestations of the brand to utilize this effectively will have the ability to deliver actionable, real-time insights into the boardroom.

-Discovering and Driving Competitive Edge
+Discovering and Driving Competitive Edge in the Board

 Motivating Innovation and Inspiration through Culture